joshuafinchCC/osticket-prereqs/README.md

   <ul>
     <li>Delete the <b>setup</b> folder inside your osTicket folder inside wwwroot (C:\inetpub\wwwroot\osTicket\setup)</li>
     <li>Set the permissions of <b>ost-config.php</b> to "read only" (have only the Read and Read and Execute boxes checked)</li>

-As always, if you are exerpimenting with resources inside of Azure, remember to delete your resource groups when you are finished!
   </ul>

+ <b>As always, if you are exerpimenting with resources inside of Azure, remember to delete your resource groups when you are finished!</b>
 </p>

 <br />